Auctioneer & Estate Agent Fees Ireland

 The reality is most high street agents are adopting similar models with many closing their doors and working from central hubs for efficiency.
 The only difference is they don’t pass on any savings and continue to charge a big fee.

 Good question.
-We strive to achieve the best possible outcome as we know the referrals gained from a happy customer is the best growth strategy any business can have.
+We strive to achieve the best possible outcome as we know the referrals gained from a happy customer are the best growth strategy any business can have.
 Our marketing is tailored for each individual property.
-From high quality photography and digital campaigns on all the right channels including Daft and MyHome to our highly visible For Sale boards, our team has the marketing and sales expertise to maximise the exposure of your property.
+From high-quality photography and digital campaigns on all the right channels including Daft and MyHome to our highly visible For Sale boards, our team has the marketing and sales expertise to maximise the exposure of your property.
 Presenting your property in its best light, efficient communication with buyers and the ability to negotiate a strong price with the right buyer is at the core of Moovingo.
+Even through the many lockdowns, Covid brought us we achieved record sales.

 Not at all.
 A misconception about ‘online’ Estate Agents is that we are a DIY Estate Agent, or that we are FSBO (For Sale By Owner).
 Moovingo is a full-service licensed estate agent with real Estate Agents, much like other Estate Agents.
 What sets us apart is our business model that allows us to charge a low, fixed fee for selling a property, rather than a percentage of your property’s value.
 Whether your property sells for €555,000 or €5 million, our fees never change nor does our desire to get the best sales price.